 Finally, she decided she had to see the doctor.
 The doctor did a chest x-ray that showed she had fluid around her lung.
 Robbi was put in the hospital immediately.
 Following more tests and scans, Robbi received a stage 4 lung cancer diagnosis.
 She was stunned because she didn’t know nonsmokers could get lung cancer.

-Robbi has now become an A Breath of Hope Speaker and is quick to advise CT scans for those who present lung cancer symptoms.
+Robbi became an A Breath of Hope Speaker and was quick to advise CT scans for those who present lung cancer symptoms.
 Symptoms might include a nagging cough, shoulder pain or shortness of breath that doesn’t go away.
-Robbi works hard to remain positive during her journey and feels encouraged by attending support groups.
-She has learned the importance of being able to share her feelings with other cancer patients who are experiencing a similar journey.
-Robbi also feels encouraged by improvements in treatment due to recent lung cancer research findings, however she knows the field is still dramatically underfunded.
+Robbi worked hard to remain positive during her journey and felt encouraged by attending support groups.
+She had learned the importance of being able to share her feelings with other cancer patients who were experiencing a similar journey.
+Robbi also felt encouraged by improvements in treatments due to recent lung cancer research findings, however she knew the field was still dramatically underfunded.
+We lost Robbi in July of 2017, suddenly and unexpectedly.
+She had just recently spoken for A Breath of Hope and seemed to be beating the cancer.
+Our heartfelt condolences go out to the family.
+She was a great lady and we miss her.

-Lung cancer screening saves lives.
+Lung cancer screening saves lives by finding cancer early.
 Talk to your doctor.
 Be your own advocate.

 For screening locations and low dose CT scan information, visit: